bormaxi8080/osint-timeline/DRAFT.md

 ----

+Polyphemus - a scraper for researching the alternative video platform Odysee.
+In 2021, the Global Network on Extremism and Technology dubbed Odysee as the new YouTube for the Far-Right: https://github.com/bellingcat/polyphemus

 The most useful and effective tools are collected here, with the exception of bots with leaks and hyped applications that have long lost most of their functionality (for example, 220vk: VK eventually gave more anonymity to users and cut the API, so now it is effective to use it to fix user sessions): https://github.com/rawrdcore/vk-osint-en

 swagger-jacker - Express API documentation generator: https://github.com/cjihrig/swagger-jacker